wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 - `USB Host`_
 - `CAN Bus`_

 Additionally, the roboRIO supports communications with peripheral devices over the CAN bus.
-However, as the FRC CAN protocol is quite idiosyncratic, relatively few peripheral sensors support it (though it is heavily used for motor controllers).
+However, as the FRC\ |reg| CAN protocol is quite idiosyncratic, relatively few peripheral sensors support it (though it is heavily used for motor controllers).

 I2C
 ---